Frequently Asked QuestionsPage address: http://cset.mnsu.edu/sacc/faq/

 An overload form is required.
 You can pick up this form at our office or at the Office of the Registrar (WA 132), or online.
 The overload must be approved by your faculty advisor and returned to the Advising Center for processing.
 If you wish to take 22 or more credits, you will also need the approval of the college dean.

-You must apply for graduation no later than a year in advance.Applications are available online, or in the Office of the Registrar (WA 132), or in the Advising Center (TR C125).
+You must apply for graduation no later than a year in advance.Applications are available online, or in the Office of the Registrar (WA 132).

 A "P" grade does not affect your GPA and will only count towards your earned credits if a Pass is received.
 To receive a Pass in a class you must earn the equivalent of a "C" or higher grade.